 FAFSA (Free Application for Federal Student Aid)

-Class of 2017 Seniors: The FAFSA will open October 1 of your senior year for financial aid for the 2017/18 school year.
+Class of 2019 Seniors: The FAFSA will open October 1 of your senior year for financial aid for the 2019/20 school year.
+You will use information from you 2017 taxes on this application.

 The FAFSA is how students apply for Federal Financial Aid, including both "free money" and the best and safest loans.
 Federal and state aid is awarded on a first-come, first-served basis.
 In short: The sooner your fill out the FAFSA, the better.
 To ensure maximum opportunity, the FAFSA should be submitted online within the first two weeks of October.
 Seniors and thier parents should fill out the form right after it opens on October 1 of thier senior year.
 Remember, the FAFSA need to be filled out EVERY year the student is in college.